saadmateen/Lessons/F18/Projects/ml-reddit-bot/lesson-2/README.md

 - Building a Naive Bayes classifier to distinguish comments from different threads

-## Task: Getting a Python script to interact with Reddit
+## Getting a Python script to interact with Reddit

 1. Head over to [Reddit](https://www.reddit.com/) and click "SIGN UP" or "LOG IN" if you already have an account you want to use